• Skip to Content

 Over 160 students were celebrated as part of the Kente Graduation Recognition Ceremony.
 Sponsored by the Department of Africana/Latino Studies, the Office of Equity and Inclusion and the Office of Student Diversity and Advocacy, the annual ceremony recognizes the achievements of SUNY Oneonta's diverse student population-African American, Latino, Asian and Native American (AALANA) students and non-AALANA students and allies.

-2019 May 13
+Graduation - 2019 May 13

 More Than 700 Students Receive SUNY Oneonta Scholarships